Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals

 \section{Symbols and short-time existence of flows of $\G$-structures}

-In this section we establish short-time existence and uniqueness for a large class of flows of $\G$-structures, using DeTurck's trick and the explicit computation of the symbols of the various independent second order linear differential operators in $\G$-geometry.
+In this section we establish short-time existence and uniqueness for a large class of flows of $\G$-structures, using DeTurck's trick and the explicit computation of the symbols of the various independent second-order linear differential operators in $\G$-geometry.

 As discussed in~\cite{K-flows}, a general flow of $\G$-structures can be written in the form